shapeoko/Docs/content/index.md

 ![glamour photo of ShapeOko 2 front right diagonal](tPictures/shapeoko_2.jpg)

-Thank you for supporting Project Shapeoko, an opensource CNC machine which may be used for milling, lasercutting, 3D printing, cutting fabric, etc. The work area is approximately 12" x 12" x 2.5" (but can be [enlarged](http://www.shapeoko.com/wiki/index.php/Scaling_Up), and the Z-axis can easily be extended to ~3.5", or more by replacing the MakerSlide and threaded rod) and precision is dependent upon the belts, pulleys, motors and electronics which are selected (for the default SO2, that is 1/40th of a mm along X and Y, 1/320th of a mm along Z ([ShapeOko 2 Grbl Configuration page](http://www.shapeoko.com/wiki/index.php/Grbl_Configuration)).
+Thank you for supporting Project Shapeoko, an open source CNC machine which may be used for milling, lasercutting, 3D printing, cutting fabric, etc. It has a 12" x 12" x 2.5" work volume that can be [enlarged](http://www.shapeoko.com/wiki/index.php/Scaling_Up) and a stock precision of 1/40mm along X and Y, 1/320mm along Z.

 ShapeOko is named after the **Shape**ways 3D printing and the Pon**oko** laser cutting services and was initially launched on [Kickstarter](http://www.kickstarter.com/projects/edwardrford/project-shapeoko-a-300-complete-cnc-machine?ref=live).

 The following pages are filled with the information you need to assemble your Shapeoko 2 desktop CNC machine.
 Please read through them in advance, and make note of things to check and verify before beginning assembly.
-If you have any difficulties with assembly, please check the ShapeOko [wiki](http://www.shapeoko.com/wiki) and [forums](http://www.shapeoko.com/forum/index.php). **Please note** that there is a page on [assembly troubleshooting](http://www.shapeoko.com/wiki/index.php/Assembly_troubleshooting) on the wiki.
-If you've followed the instructions and nothing seems to match up on the wiki, please contact [help@inventables.com](mailto:help@inventables.com), providing them with your order number and machine serial number and a description of your difficulty --- it may be a problem specific to a given batch of kits.
+If you have any difficulties with assembly, please check the ShapeOko [wiki](http://www.shapeoko.com/wiki) and [forums](http://www.shapeoko.com/forum/index.php).

+**Please note:** there is a page on [assembly troubleshooting](http://www.shapeoko.com/wiki/index.php/Assembly_troubleshooting) on the wiki.
+If you've followed the instructions and nothing seems to match up on the wiki, please contact [help@inventables.com](mailto:help@inventables.com) and they will help you get everything sorted.
-###A note on diagrams

-Where possible, diagrams and illustrations are linked to larger versions which should fill your browser window.
-Most of the parts diagrams are in SVG format which will allow you to magnify them if using a tablet which supports such.
-When the SVG diagrams are opened in a browser window, they are interactive --- clicking on the parts list text will highlight the matching part(s) in the diagram).
-Please note that each SVG diagram comes in two versions, one intended for viewing *in situ* at a typical size, the other, with a suffix of "-100" which is set to fill a browser window --- each image's link is of course to that latter version.

-Please refer to the ShapeOko [wiki](http://www.shapeoko.com/wiki) for additional information on using or upgrading your machine.

 ###A note on safety